The environmental policy option is rooted in science with a focus on environmental

 Our graduates can look forward to a career in one or more of the following fields:

-Jobs within the environmental science field are projected to grow about 15 percent
+Jobs within the environmental science field are projected to grow 20 percent

-through 2022, the U.S. Department of Labor, Bureau of Labor Statistics says
+through 2026, according to the U.S. Department of Labor, Bureau of Labor Statistics

 Many courses in the environmental science program are hands-on and designed to immerse